 Berkeley's ordinance is the result of two years of study by the City's Community Environmental Advisory Commission, prompted by health and safety concerns arising from nanoparticle research to be conducted at the Lawrence Berkeley National Laboratory.
 The Commission's report describes the proposed amendments as "a minimum regulation for nanotechnology facilities."
 Very likely, Berkeley's ordinance stems from a perception by City officials that federal or state regulation expressly tailored to nanotechnology is overdue.
 However, the significant issues raised by its ordinance illustrate the dangers of piecemeal local regulation of a rapidly developing industry that is national, or international, in scope.
 Local regulation often provides little meaningful protection to consumers and residents, but can create inconsistent and conflicting standards for businesses located within the affected jurisdiction.
 Since Berkeley's ordinance has been offered as a model for regulation by jurisdictions elsewhere, companies involved with nanotechnology will need to monitor this, and possibly other, efforts by local authorities to regulate this important industry.

-Footnotes

-- 1 Municipal Code, §§ 15.12.040, 15.12.050.

-- 2 A nanometer ("nm") is one billionth of a meter.

-- 3 The City's hazardous materials manager reportedly stated: "We're hoping others will use this format and duplicate it in health and safety codes around California."
-Los Angeles Times, "Berkeley puts nanotechnology under hazardous materials law" (December 15, 2006), at C2.

-- A report submitted to the City Council by the Community Environmental Advisory Commission, which helped develop the ordinance, states that the "proposed ordinance only addresses nanoparticles that are engineered materials created for a specific purpose."
-December 5, 2006 memorandum, received at 12/05/06 Council Meeting, at 1.
-However, the ordinance contains no language expressing such a limitation or providing criteria to determine when man-made materials at the nanoscale will be deemed "engineered materials created for a specific purpose."

-- 5 Manufactured products not produced using nanotechnology techniques but that contain nano sized particles include perfumes, pigments, inks, some drug ingredients and some processed food products.
-Carbon black, produced since the 1860s and used extensively in rubber products, pigments and plastics, contains large numbers of nanoparticles.
-Operation of diesel engines and metal grinder processes, frying foods, and even the striking of an ordinary match, release nanoparticles.
-Nanoparticles exist in nature in ocean spray, volcanic ash, clouds and clay.

-If you have questions about this advisory, or would like to discuss it, please contact:

-Matt Heartney

-+1 213.243.4150 matthew.heartney@aporter.com

-John Carlton

-+1 213.243.4101 john.carlton@aporter.com

-Fern Phillips O'Brian

-+1 202.942.5028 Fern.O'Brian@aporter.com
+3 UPDATE: CAMBRIDGE, MASSACHUSETTS LOOKS TO BERKELEY'S NANOPARTICLE ORDINANCE AS A MODEL At the time the Berkeley nanoparticle ordinance was enacted, representatives of the City expressed a hope that their ordinance would serve as a model for other jurisdictions.
+At least one city has already responded to Berkeley's example.
+On January 8, 2007, the City Council of Cambridge, Massachusetts adopted the following resolution: WHEREAS: The use of subatomic materials as microscopic building blocks for thousands of consumer products has turned into a big business so quickly that few are monitoring nanotechnology's effects on health and the environment; and WHEREAS: The City of Berkeley, California has amended the hazardous materials section of its Municipal Code in order to monitor those impacts; now therefore be it ORDERED: That the City Manager be hereby requested to examine the nanotechnology ordinance for Berkeley, California and recommend an appropriate ordinance for Cambridge.
+Cambridge thus far appears to have conducted little independent research or analysis of the issues presented by the Berkley ordinance.
+In a recent Boston Globe article, a City Council member is quoted as saying that the city wants to be "proactive" in assuring that businesses utilize nanotechnology safely.
+According to the councilmember, "The standard having been set by Berkeley, we will probably do something very similar to them."
+This type of "proactive" approach presents the specter of a proliferation of local legislation regulating nanotechnology.
+Although the city councils in Berkeley and Cambridge both recognize the potential economic benefits of nanotechnology and express a desire not to stifle innovation in the area, their inclination toward enacting sweeping regulation of nanotechnology without careful study of the impacts that such regulation may have on business or researchers using nanotechnology, or of less instrusive regulations that might serve the same purposes, could in the end have that very effect.
+If you have questions about this advisory, or would like to discuss it, please contact: Matt Heartney +1 213.243.4150 matthew.heartney@aporter.com John Carlton +1 213.243.4101 john.carlton@aporter.com Fern Phillips O'Brian +1 202.942.5028 Fern.O'Brian@aporter.com 4